 One day, when Losaka was seven years old, Sariputta, one of the Buddha’s top disciples, saw the dirty child picking up grains of rice tossed in the street after the pots had been washed.
 When he heard Losaka’s story, Sariputta invited him to become a novice.
 He readily agreed and later became a full disciple.
 But his bad luck continued and he almost never got a full helping of food on his alms rounds, receiving just enough for basic sustenance.
 (People were not intentionally cruel to him, but some magic power made a single ladle of rice appear to fill his alms bowl to the brim.
 Then seeing this, nobody else gave him any more.)
 And his luck didn’t change even after he became an arahant.

 When it was Losaka’s last day on Earth, Sariputta sensed it and decided that he should finally get to eat a full meal.
 Sariputta had Losaka accompany him on the morning alms round, but due to Losaka’s bad luck, they both received nothing.
 So he sent Losaka back to the monastery and then collected food on his own.
 When Sariputta returned, he sent some food to Losaka, but the person who was supposed to deliver it forgot and ate it himself.
 That afternoon, Sariputta asked Losaka if he had enjoyed his meal, and Losaka said no food had arrived.
-But by this time it was afternoon and too late for monks to eat a meal.
-So Sariputta went to the palace and asked the king to fill his bowl with honey, ghee, butter, and sugar, which can be eaten by monks at any time.
+But by this time, it was afternoon and too late for disciples to eat a meal.
+So Sariputta went to the palace and asked the king to fill his bowl with honey, ghee, butter, and sugar, which can be eaten by disciples at any time.
 He returned and held the bowl himself while Losaka ate so that there could be no mishaps and Losaka ate until he was satisfied.
 And not long after, he passed into nirvana.

-Mittavindaka was an earlier birth of Losaka Tissa and the Buddha told this story to explain to the other monks why Losaka had such incredible misfortune in his life yet was able to achieve arahantship.
+Mittavindaka was an earlier birth of Losaka Tissa and the Buddha told this story to explain to the other disciples why Losaka had such incredible misfortune in his life yet was able to achieve arahantship.